aretasg/dockit/README.md

 ### Dependecies & Installation

 * Have MGLTools 1.5.6 installed.
 If you are using Linux or Windows machine please replace pyhtonsh in the bin folder with the one in the MGLTools bin bolder. macOS users with default directory used for MGLTools installation can keep the original pythonsh;
-* To enable energy minimization feature please have AmberTools installed (http://ambermd.org/GetAmber.php) and AMBERHOME set (optional);
+* To enable energy minimization feature please have AmberTools 18 installed (http://ambermd.org/GetAmber.php) and AMBERHOME set (optional);
-* If you are using Linux or Windows please download and compile vina (http://vina.scripps.edu/download.html) and replace it with the copy in the bin folder.
+* If you are using Linux or Windows please download and compile Vina (http://vina.scripps.edu/download.html) and replace it with the copy in the bin folder.
-* Have pandas installed (if you don't this should be installed when running the dockit_vina.sh script if you have pip).
+* Have pandas installed (this should be installed when running the dockit_vina.sh script with no arguments if you have pip).

 ### Example usage:

-* Determine the search box size and centre positioning using Chimera or AutoDock Tools;
+* Determine the search box size and centre positioning using Chimera (Structure/Binding Analysis > Vina) or AutoDock Tools;
 * Copy the protein PDB and ligand PDB inside proteins/PDB and ligands/PDB folders, respectively.
 You can create the folders manually or by running the dockit_vina.sh script;
 * While in the same directory as dockit_vina.sh file execute a command with search box parameters as arguments:
 ```